-The Barker-Ferguson Endowed Scholarships were established through a gift by Eddie and Debra Ferguson in honor of her father, William L. Barker, and in memory of her mother, Birdie Parham Barker, and of his parents Jack E. and Dorothy Hunt Ferguson.
-Two full scholarships, renewable as long as the recipient maintains a 3.25 cumulative grade point average, are awarded to residents of Granville or Vance counties, North Carolina, and attending high school in those counties.
+The Barker-Ferguson Endowed Scholarship was established through a gift by Eddie and Debra Ferguson in honor of her father, William L. Barker, and in memory of her mother, Birdie Parham Barker, and of his parents Jack E. and Dorothy Hunt Ferguson.
+One full scholarship is renewable as long as the recipient maintains a 3.25 cumulative grade point average.
+The Barker-Ferguson Endowed Scholarship is awarded to a resident of Granville or Vance counties, North Carolina, and attending high school in those counties.
 Nominations are to be made by the guidance counselor(s) and/or principals of each school to the Barton College Scholarship Committee.
 The deadline for nominations is January 31.
-The recipient must meet the following minimum requirements: SAT score of at least 1,000, unweighted high school grade point average of a 3.40 on a scale of 4.00, rank in the upper ten percent of the high school class (where available).
+The recipient must meet the following minimum requirements: SAT score of at least 1,000, unweighted high school class (where available).
 Demonstrated leadership potential and exemplary extracurricular performance are also weighed heavily in the selection process.

 The H. Leman and Marie S. Barnhill Scholarships are four scholarships established by Mr. and Mrs. Barnhill of Williamston, North Carolina.
 The earnings from the endowment are to be divided equally among four students: one each from the freshman, sophomore, junior, and senior classes.
 First preferences for these scholarships is a student from the First Christian Church of Williamston.
 Second preference is a resident of Martin County, North Carolina.
 The selection of the recipient is made by the President of the College in consultation with the Office of Financial Aid and the Office of Admissions.
 Mr. Barnhill '27, was a longtime member of the Board of Trustees of the College.